Self Care Is Critical to Getting You Back on Track

 Fresh air and sunshine won't solve anything, but they are definitely mood lifters!
 Try to take some time to get out for a walk, or just to sit in the sun.
 I walk my dogs 4 times a day and live for the vitamin D!
 Outside is the perfect place to clear your mind and just BE.

 Top CEOs and execs like Jeff Bezos and Bill Gates prioritize their sleep.
 And that doesn't just mean at night.
 Many of them also schedule in 30-minute power naps.
 This is the time to reset your sleep clock and to discover exactly how much hours you need to be at your best.

 Unplug from Technology

-Yes, we’re all using Zoom and FaceTime to communicate, and that’s great.
+Yes, we're all using Zoom and FaceTime to communicate, and that's great.
 But we also need to unplug from the non stop barrage of frightening statistics and mindless TV.
-Sometimes it’s good to veg with Netflix, but not all day.
+Sometimes it's good to veg with Netflix, but not all day.
 Try to step away and read an actual book.
 Or play with your kids.
 Or put together a puzzle.
-Personally, I love a great puzzle!
-You can see my (MASSIVE!) accomplishments below.
-HAHA!
-Do whatever will help you relax.
+Personally, I love a great puzzle, but do whatever will help you relax.

 Spa at Home